pic-protocol/.github/profile/README.md

 OAuth tokens, sealed credentials, capability replay →
 the deputy is structurally unavoidable.

-The same applies to AI “guardrails” built on possession or role prompts.
+The same applies to AI "guardrails" built on possession or role prompts.

 ---